Brandon Aiyuk Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- The 273.0 passing yards the Vikings yield per game makes them the NFL's 26th-ranked pass defense this season.
+- The Vikings are conceding 273.0 passing yards per game this season, the NFL's 26th-ranked pass defense.

-- The Vikings have allowed 17 passing TDs this season (1.7 per game), ranking them 15th among NFL defenses.
+- The Vikings have given up 17 passing TDs this season (1.7 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- Against the Jaguars last week, Aiyuk was targeted seven times and picked up 85 yards on seven receptions while scoring one touchdown.
+- In last week's matchup with the Jaguars, Aiyuk reeled in seven passes for 85 yards and scored one touchdown while being targeted seven times.

-- Aiyuk has tacked on 16 receptions for 200 yards and two touchdowns over his last three outings.
-He's been targeted 19 times, producing 66.7 yards per game.
+- Aiyuk has 16 catches on 19 targets for 200 yards and two touchdowns over his last three games, averaging 66.7 yards per game.

 Aiyuk's San Francisco Teammates